DiggingForDinos/frigate-events-card/README.md

 - Home Assistant with [Frigate Integration](https://github.com/blakeblackshear/frigate-hass-integration) installed
 - Frigate NVR with cameras configured

----
+## Support

+Found a bug or have a feature request?
+Please submit an issue on GitHub.

-**If you find this card helpful, please ⭐ star the repository!**
+If you find this integration helpful, please ⭐ star the repository!